Popular Matchings in Complete Graphs: Introduction

 \subsection{Techniques}

-The 1-in-3 SAT problem is a well-known NP-hard problem~\cite{Sch78}: it consists of a 3-SAT formula $\phi$ with no negated literals and the problem is to find a truth assignment to the variables in $\phi$ such that every clause has exactly one variable set to $\mathsf{true}$.
+The 1-in-3 SAT problem is a well-known $\NP$-complete problem~\cite{Sch78}: it consists of a Boolean formula $B$ in CNF where every clause has 3 literals (none negated) and the problem is to find a satisfying truth assignment to the variables in $B$ such that every clause has exactly one literal set to $\mathsf{true}$.
 We show a polynomial time reduction from 1-in-3 SAT to the popular roommates problem with complete lists.

-Our construction is based on the reduction in \cite{FKPZ18} that proved the NP-hardness of the popular roommates problem.
+Our construction is based on the reduction in \cite{FKPZ18} that proved the $\NP$-completeness of the popular roommates problem.
 However there are several differences between our reduction and the reduction in \cite{FKPZ18}.
-The reduction in \cite{FKPZ18} considered a popular matching problem in bipartite graphs called the ``exclusive popular set'' problem and showed it to be NP-hard---when preference lists are complete, this problem can be easily solved.
+The reduction in \cite{FKPZ18} considered a popular matching problem in bipartite graphs called the ``exclusive popular set'' problem and showed it to be $\NP$-complete---when preference lists are complete, this problem can be easily solved.
 Thus the reduction in \cite{FKPZ18} needs incomplete preference lists.

 The exclusive popular set problem asks if there is a popular matching in the given bipartite graph where the set of matched vertices is $S$, for a given even-sized subset $S$.
 A key step in the reduction in~\cite{FKPZ18} from this problem in bipartite graphs to the popular matching problem in non-bipartite graphs merges all vertices outside $S$ into a single node.
 Thus the total number of vertices in the non-bipartite graph used in \cite{FKPZ18} is {\em odd}.
 Moreover, the fact that popular matchings always exist in bipartite graphs is crucially used in this reduction.
 However in our setting, the whole problem is to decide if {\em any} popular matching exists in the given graph---thus there are no popular matchings that ``always exist'' here.